-With so much value tied up in this content, if these digital assets were to be compromised then the business could suffer as a result.
+With so much value tied up in this content, if these digital assets were to be compromised (though human error of an admin, cyber attacks or trademark infringement) then the business could suffer as a result.
 If web records along with marketing content was lost, then your firm is likely to be at risk of non-compliance with record-keeping requirements.
-Plus, future marketing teams could suffer as a result of not having this content to refer back to for new campaigns.
-If someone lodged a baseless complaint against a hotel booking website for instance, claiming they didn't list all the T&Cs and the company had no way of proving or disproving this, then unfortunately they would find it extremely difficult to defend themselves.

 In an online context, this could be a blog, video or even a firm's website.

-With consumer protection at stake, the FCA is extremely vigilant in ensuring regulated firms are not leading people astray with their financial promotions.
-Under the regulations, financial promotions have to be "clear, fair and not misleading".
+With consumer protection at stake, financial promotions have to be "clear, fair and not misleading".

 Being able to prove this is critical.
 While a firm's marketing department should ensure the collateral they produce is compliant, evidencing this could be vital down the line.
-Upon request, a regulated firm should be able to point back to its website at any point in time and show all its digital content is clear, fair and not misleading.
-If not, they could face serious fines and potentially significant reputational harm.
+Upon request, a regulated firm should be able to point back to its website at any point in time and prove its digital content is clear, fair and not misleading.

 These can vary from business to business but will typically mean company forecasts, strategy documents and essentially anything critical to internal functions.